top of page

 Celebrate the arts and creativity in our church.

-Make a Joyful Noise our music group, meets on Thursday afternoons at 4:15 - 5:15 pm in the Church - the Spring session restarted in late Feburary 2025.
+Make a Joyful Noise our music group, meets on Thursday afternoons at 4:15 - 5:15 pm in the Church - the Spring session - restarts from 17th September 25.

 Make a Joyful Noise, MAJN, supports the congregational singing and adds items in different seasons: Advent/ Christmas; Lent to Easter; in the late spring we look outwards through Pentecost and a World Church focus; in the summer we support the "Summer Specials."

-The Craft Group meets at 2pm on Tuesday afternoons in the Seaforth Hall - restarted 21st January 2025 for the Spring session.
+The Crafts Group meets at 2pm on Tuesday afternoons in the Seaforth Hall.

-The Craft Group produces crafts for different seasons of the year.
+The Crafts Group produces crafts for different seasons of the year.

 Visual artists share their work from time to time in the liturgy of our Sunday services and at Summer & Autumn Specials.